How to get cheaper flights with a VPN + top 3 providers

 Is it cheaper to book flights from another country?

-Does using a VPN make flights cheaper?
+Does using a VPN get you cheaper flights?

 Which VPN is best for booking flights?

-Which country has the lowest flight prices?
+Which VPN location has the lowest flight prices?